Marvinh5/frontend-test/README.md

 - TypeScript oriented (JavaScipt can be used, but we strongly prefer TypeScript)
   - Use **React**
-  - _Do not_ use any React boilerplate, such as Create React App
+  - _Do not_ use any React boilerplate, such as Create React Desktop
 - Feel free to use a preprocessor, CSS-in-JS, or JSS tool but _do not_ use any pre-styled frameworks or libraries
   - The general rule of thumb is: you should write your own styling for your components, do not use "pre-made" tools and utilities
   - There are a few reasons we do this: